GMichetti/MiBuSM/README.md

 ## Usage

-Once the application is running, you can access the web interface through your browser at `http://localhost:5000`.
+Once the application is running, you can access the web interface through your browser at `http://localhost:5000` (or the address where the server is running).
 The interface provides various functionalities to monitor and control your network devices.
 The default credentials are:

 - user: "JackBurton"